samy1406/WanderGenie/README.md

 ## What is WanderGenie?

 WanderGenie is an intelligent travel planning application that helps users create customized travel itineraries based on their interests, budget, and schedule.
-Whether you're planning a weekend getaway or a month-long expedition, WanderGenie takes the stress out of planning so you can focus on making memories.
+But it doesn't stop at planning.
+WanderGenie provides a complete, end-to-end experience, allowing you to book your flights and hotels directly and manage all your reservations from a personal dashboard.

 ---

 ## Key Features

-- ✈️ **AI-Powered Itinerary Generation**: Automatically create detailed day-by-day plans based on your travel preferences.
+- ✈️ **AI-Powered Itinerary Generation**: Automatically create detailed day-by-day plans based on your travel preferences, from morning activities to dinner recommendations.
+- 💳 **Integrated Booking Engine**: Book your flights and hotels directly within the app.
+No need to go to other sites to complete your reservation.
+- 🗂️ **Saved Trips Dashboard**: Keep all your plans organized in "My Saved Trips."
+See the status of your bookings at a glance (e.g., Departure: Booked, Hotel: Pending).
 - 📍 **Interactive Map View**: Visualize your trip, discover points of interest, and plan your routes effectively.
-- 💰 **Budget Tracking**: Keep an eye on your expenses to stay within your budget.
+- 💰 **Budget & Expense Tracking**: Get an estimated trip cost broken down by accommodation, food, and transport.
+Apply promo codes to get discounts on your bookings.
 - ☁️ **Weather Forecasts**: Get up-to-date weather information for your destination.
-- 📝 **Collaborative Planning**: Share your trip with friends and family to plan together.
+- 📝 **Collaborative Planning**: Receive curated lists of must-do activities and essential "Things to Carry" for your specific destination.
+Share your trip with friends and family to plan together
 - 🚀 **Smart Suggestions**: Get real-time suggestions to adapt your plans based on changing conditions.

 ---